 ‘The one about the prostitute who became the favorite of gods.’

 ‘All prostitutes are favorites of the gods.’
 The Jeweler smiled a little.
 ‘But yes I am afraid, I wrote that book.
 Did it offend your majesty?’

 ‘I am grateful for your pleasure.’
 The Jeweler bowed again.

 ‘How may I be of any service to your majesty?’

 ‘I am looking for a rare ruby.’
 The Princess rubbed her gloved hands in anticipation.
 ‘It is said that when a virgin is sacrificed to the gods by the tribes living in the great mountains of the East, her blood turns into rubies.’

 ‘Ah!’
-The Jeweler grunted with pleasure and opened a small safe in the wall behind a painting.
+The Jeweler grunted with pleasure and opened a small safe in the wall, hidden behind a painting.
 ‘I believe I have what you desire, though I fear it is just a gift of nature.
 No blood of the virgins was involved in its making.’